 - If a poison center has helped you or your family, share your story with us with an email.
 Real-life examples make a difference in our ability to persuade decision-makers to increase our funding.

-- You can learn how to advocate for continued federal funding by going to the website of the American Association of Poison Control Centers.
+- You can learn how to advocate for continued federal funding by going to the website of America's Poison Centers.